C Concierge Documentation

 • tenants: id, email (UNIQUE), facebook_id, plan, currency.

-• whatsapp_messages, instagram_messages, email_messages, email_metrics, lead_form_submissions: channel-specific logs.
+• whatsapp_messages, instagram_messages, email_messages, email_metrics: channel-specific logs.

 • tenant_billing: credit ledger as JSON (entries with optional expiry).

-• payments: Razorpay event log for compliance.
+• payments: Razorpay event log, kept for dispute and tax records.

 • audit_log: management-action history.